Start Demo Cluster¶

 4. Ready for the tutorials!

 Your cluster is running and eagerly awaiting data.
-Proceed to the sharding tutorial to begin learning how to use Citus.
+Proceed to the Real Time Aggregation tutorial to begin learning how to use Citus.